0xDBFB7/covidinator/documents/notes/Microwave.md

 We want to precisely measure the power.
 How on earth can we can level losses at 10 GHz?
 We don't have a reference 10 GHz generator.

 Thick film resistors are good for RF.
+Graphite, specifically.

 I suppose we don't actually need a precise power measurement.
-We can set the level to just above where a 15 minute exposure is sufficient (thereby setting the 10 dBm reference), and then try shorter and shorter exposures.
+We can set the level to just above where a 15 minute exposure is sufficient to kill everything (thereby setting the 10 dBm reference from Yang et al), and then try shorter and shorter exposures.

 PDB has a great list of software. https://www.cellmicrocosmos.org/index.php/cm2-project into ProDy looks good.